AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/cloud-acceleration-manager/introduction/benefits-cam.md

 # Benefits of using Cloud Acceleration Manager {#benefits-cam}

 With a wide range of business requirements and customizations, moving to cloud can be an involved project.
-Cloud Acceleration Manager (CAM) equips your teams with a guided experience with Adobe-recommended best practices and methodology to help your teams plan, implement and, Go live with confidence.
+Cloud Acceleration Manager (CAM) equips your teams with a guided experience with Adobe-recommended best practices and methodology to help your teams plan, implement and, Go Live with confidence.

 The key benefits of using Cloud Acceleration Manager are: